justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

 ---
 layout: post
-title:  "When Unit Tests are Useless"
+title:  "When Unit Tests are a Waste of Time"
 date:   2017-02-19 10:00:00 -0500
 categories: ide
 comments: true
 ---

+Ever wonder if the tests you're writting will pay off?
+Ever wonder if they'll catch any regressions?
+Sometimes, they don't.
+It's not because TDD doesn't work.
+It's not because you're bad at writing tests.
+When your requirements are just assumptions, your tests are a waste of time.

 ## My worst fear: Wasting time
-When I'm working hard on a testing suite, my worst fear is it will be wasted work. **_poof!_** 30-50 tests on a feature... **gone**.
+When I'm putting extra time towards unit tests, my worst fear is it will be wasted work. **_poof!_** 30-50 tests on a feature... **gone**.
 Why?
 Because the feature is not wanted or needed.
 So why keep the feature?
 Why keep the tests?
 It's just more code to maintain.
-While you might not agree that the tests are gone, we can agree that the tests will not prevent defects for features meaninful to the users.
+While you might not agree that the tests are gone, we can agree that the tests will not prevent defects for features meaningful to the users.

-We should not be writing tests in fear that they'll be wasted work.
-The answer lies in the infamous testing pyramid.
+Therefore, if we don't catch these meaningful defects, then the tests are just pretty green checkmarks.

 ## The Testing Pyramid